lwjohnst86/tagDiabetes/doc/manuscript.md

 is a measure of the first phase of insulin secretion while ISSI-2 is analogous to the disposition index (but using OGTT values).
 Each index has been validated against gold standard measures [@Matthews1985; @Hermans1999a; @Matsuda1999; @Retnakaran2009].
-Specific formulas for each OGTT-derived measure can be found in the {{
+Specific formulas for each OGTT-derived measure can be found in the Supplementary Material.
-Supplementary Material }}.

 The primary outcome variables for this analysis were HOMA2-%S, ISI, IGI/IR, and ISSI-2, which were log-transformed for the statistical modeling.
-The primary predictor variables for this analysis were 22 individual TAGFA as mole percent (mol%) of the total fraction and as concentration (nmol/mL).
-Clinically-measured TAG is also included as a primary predictor to serve as a comparison against the TAGFA composition.
-A limitation with the clinically-measured TAG is that it was only quantified on a portion of the participants at the 6-year visit (n = 126).
+The primary predictor variables for this analysis were 22 individual TAGFA included as either mole percent (mol%) of the total fraction or as a concentration (nmol/mL).
+Clinically-measured TAG was also included as a primary predictor to allow us to test the hypothesis that specific TAGFA better predicted outcomes compared to clinical TAG.
 Pearson correlation coefficients were computed to assess the relationships of individual TAGFA with other continuous variables.
 Correlations were also computed for TAGFA against each other, followed by using hierarchical clustering analysis to identify clusters within the correlation matrix of the TAGFA composition.

 Generalized estimating equation (GEE) models [@Zeger1986a] were used in the primary analysis to determine the longitudinal associations between the outcome variables and the predictor variables.
-Given the longitudinal design, an auto-regressive of order 1 (AR1) working correlation matrix was chosen for the GEE models as it had the best model fit when assessed using quasi-likelihood information criteria (QIC), though other matrices (eg. exchangeable) had similar fit (data not shown).
-GEE is well suited to longitudinal cohort studies given it's capacity to handle missed visits.
 The predictor variables and continuous covariates were scaled (mean-centered and standardized).
+Given the longitudinal design, an auto-regressive of order 1 (AR1) working correlation matrix was specified in the GEE model.
+Covariates to adjust for were selected based on the previous literature, from directed acyclic graph [@Greenland1999a] recommendations, and from quasi-likelihood information criteria (QIC).
+The final GEE model was adjusted for time, waist circumference, baseline age, ethnicity, sex, ALT, MET, and total NEFA.
 The TAGFA, total NEFA, sex, ethnicity, and baseline age were classified as *time-independent* (held constant) as they were measured only at the baseline visit or do not change throughout the study, while the outcome variables and remaining covariates were set as *time-dependent*.
-No imputation was conducted on missing values.
-Given how the samples for TAGFA measurement were determined and how the outcome variables are calculated, cases of diabetes at baseline and followup were not included in the GEE modeling.

-Covariates were selected based on the previous literature, from directed acyclic graph [@Greenland1999a] recommendations (using the DAGitty software [@Textor2011a], http://dagitty.net/; see Figure  2 and Figure  3), and from QIC.
-Table  1 shows the covariates compared using QIC.
-While the final GEE model selected as best fitting differed between insulin sensitivity and beta-cell function measures, the differences in QIC values were less than 10 between many of the models, suggesting similar fit.
-As such, we selected the model that had the fewest covariates and that had similar fit between the outcome measures.
-The final GEE model was adjusted for time, waist circumference, baseline age, ethnicity, sex, ALT, MET, and total NEFA.
-After scaling, log-transforming, and exponentiating, the GEE estimates are interpreted as an expected percent difference in the outcome variable for every standard deviation (SD) increase in the predictor variable given the covariates are held constant (including time).
-Lastly for the GEE models, we tested for an interaction with sex, ethnicity, or time by the predictor term for each outcome variable.
+After transformations, the GEE estimates are interpreted as an expected percent difference in the outcome variable for every standard deviation (SD) increase in the predictor variable given the covariates are held constant (including time).
+We also tested for an interaction with sex, ethnicity, or time by the predictor term for each outcome variable.
+See the Supplemental Methods for an expanded explanation of the GEE modeling analysis.

 While GEE accounts for the longitudinal design of the data, this approach is limited in that it cannot analyze the inherent multivariate nature of the composition of the TAGFA fraction.
-To confirm the GEE results in a multivariate environment (all TAGFA), partial least squares regression (PLS) was used to identify the patterns of TAGFA composition against insulin sensitivity and beta-cell function.
-No prevalent diabetes cases were included in the PLS analysis.
-For more detailed explanation of GEE and PLS, please see the
+To confirm the GEE results in a multivariate environment (i.e. all TAGFA analyzed collectively), partial least squares regression (PLS) was used to identify the patterns of TAGFA composition against insulin sensitivity and beta-cell function.
+For a detailed explanation of PLS see the Supplemental Methods, but briefly, PLS is a technique that extracts latent structures (clusters) underlying a set of predictor variables conditional on a response variable(s) (i.e. the outcome variables).
+These extracted latent structures can be used to calculated the predicted value of the outcome values, determining how well TAGFA predict metabolic function by comparing to the measured metabolic function.
-{{supplemental}} Methods.

 All analyses were performed using R 3.3.1 [@Rbase], along with the R packages geepack 1.2.1 for GEE [@Hoejsgaard2006a] and pls